jeohjee/QMBCuda/README.md

 Immediate TO DO:
 - Implement DMRG
-- Fix Heisenberg model class to deal with a more generic set of operators and make it a real XYZ (now it's XXZ) TO DO in the long run:
+- Fix Heisenberg model class to deal with a more generic set of operators and make it a real XYZ (now it's XXZ)

+TO DO in the longer time period:
  - Implement VMC
- - Implement support for bosonic and fermionic lattice models Tehcnial debt:
+ - Implement support for bosonic and fermionic lattice models

+Tehcnial debt:
 - Get rid off Armadillo dependency
 - Make logging more systematic